 History and Mission

-Special Collections at Appalachian State University formed with the opening of the Carol Grotnes Belk Library and Information Commons in 2005.
+The Special Collections Research Center at Appalachian State University formed with the opening of the Carol Grotnes Belk Library and Information Commons in 2005.
 The formation united three signature collections (W. L. Eury Appalachian Collection, Stock Car Racing Collection, and University Archives & Records) and began the development of the Rare Books & Manuscripts Collection.

-The core mission of Special Collections is to collect, preserve, and provide access to original materials related to our primary collecting areas.
+The core mission of the Special Collections Research Center is to collect, preserve, and provide access to original materials related to our primary collecting areas.
 We promote the use of our collections through exhibits, instruction, public programming, digitization, and social media.
 In addition, we house thoughtfully curated research collections consisting of secondary source material related to the Appalachian region and stock car racing.
 Our collections and activities support teaching, learning, research, and scholarship at Appalachian State University and beyond.